-Firstly you need to ensure that all Executors and Beneficiaries are in agreement to the changes.
+Firstly you need to ensure that all Executors and Beneficiaries are in agreement with the changes.
 And, then as this is a simple document you can do it yourself.
-Simply write a letter detailing the changes that you wish to make – there are however, certain criteria that the letter needs to meet.
+Simply write a letter detailing the changes that you wish to make – there are, however, certain criteria that the letter needs to meet.
 The government has a handy guide here – Instrument of Variation Checklist – follow this guide and you should be all set.
 If you are unsure of anything it’s always best to seek legal advice.

 Deed of variation timeframe